ihuangz/Geophysics/src/introduction/installation.md

 ## Step 3: Saving a notebook
 We first need a folder to save our homework in.
 Open your file explorer and create one.

 Next, we need to know the _absolute path_ of that folder.
-Here's how you do that in [Windows](https://www.top-password.com/blog/copy-full-path-of-a-folder-file-in-windows/), [MacOS](https://www.josharcher.uk/code/find-path-to-folder-on-mac/) and [Ubuntu]().

-For example, you might have:

-- `C:\\Users\\fons\\Documents\\18S191_assignments\\` on Windows

-- `/Users/fons/Documents/18S191_assignments/` on MacOS

-- `/home/fons/Documents/18S191_assignments/` on Ubuntu

-Now that we know the absolute path, go back to your Pluto notebook, and at the top of the page, click on _"Save notebook..."_.
+Go back to your Pluto notebook, and at the top of the page, click on _"Save notebook..."_.

 ![image](https://user-images.githubusercontent.com/6933510/91444741-77fb5880-e875-11ea-8f6b-02c1c319e7f3.png)